-If you want to fly in controlled airspace above flight level 245 after 31 December 2018, you will need to have an operational ADS-B OUT system.
+If you want to fly in controlled airspace above flight level 245 you need to have an operational ADS-B OUT system.

-NSS also propose that if you want to fly in controlled airspace at any altitude after 31 December 2021, you will also need to be ADS-B OUT equipped.
+It is also proposed that if you want to fly in controlled airspace at any altitude after 31 December 2021, you will also need to be ADS-B OUT equipped.
+See NPRM 19-05.